fgheysels/fgheysels.github.io/_posts/2021-11-25-querying-datalake-with-synapse.md

 Now that the raw telemetry messages are stored in a Data Lake, there must a way to query that data.
 That's where Azure Synapse comes into the picture.

-Azure Synapse allows you to write SQL queries against the files that are stored in a DataLake.
+Azure Synapse allows you to write SQL queries against the files that are stored in a Data Lake.
 The [`OPENROWSET`](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/develop-openrowset) function is what makes this possible.
 This function allows to query CSV, JSON and parquet files that are present in Azure Storage.

 To make use of this, we create a database in the serverless SQL pool in Synapse.
-By doing this we can create a view in that database that uses the `OPENROWSET` function to query the files that exist in the datalake.
+By doing this we can create a view in that database that uses the `OPENROWSET` function to query the files that exist in the Data Lake.
 The view is defined like this:

 ```sql
 DROP VIEW IF EXISTS telemetrydata